mtrobert/employee_tracker_app/README.md

 # employee_tracker_app
 An app to track employees and their tasks.
-Includes authentication and autorization.
+Includes authentication and authorization.